vickmuir/vpc-on-classic-block-storage/block_storage_is_manage_cli.md

 ## Update the name of a volume
 {: #update-vol-name}

 To change a volume name, specify either the volume name or ID and then indicate the new name.
-The volume name can be up to 63 alpha-numeric characters and include special characters.
-Follow [these volume name guidelines](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-managing-block-storage#volume-name-conventions).
+The volume name can be up to 63 alpha-numeric characters and include special characters, and must begin with a lowercase letter.
+The volume name must be unique across the VPC infrastructure.
+For more information, see these [volume name guidelines](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-managing-block-storage#volume-name-conventions).

 ```bash
 ibmcloud is volume-update VOLUME_ID [--name NEW_NAME] [--json]